 Today’s Highlight || Bill Monroe’s Old Homeplace in Rosine

 Today, our final day in The Bluegrass State, was all about bluegrass.
 The music.
 A magical day of musical pilgrimage started with a visit to the so-called Old Homeplace, the revered birthplace of that All-American musical genre in the captivating hills over Rosine, before a visit to the International Bluegrass Music Museum in Owensboro on the border with Indiana.
-Some twenty-four hours removed from a return to the skyscrapers and fumes of cacophonic Chicago, the country’s third largest city, we left the sublime serenity of the wooded hills of rural Kentucky, the last bit of rural respite we’ll get to sample on the trip.
+Some twenty-four hours removed from a return to the skyscrapers and fumes of cacophonic Chicago, we left the sublime serenity of the wooded hills of rural Kentucky, the last bit of rural respite we’ll get to sample on the trip.
 We’ll not be forgetting that for a long time.

 We swung by yesterday evening when the gate to Monroe Country’s Old Homeplace in the remote, wooded hills above Rosine, Kentucky, was closed.
 Returning today we found it open, and we had it all to ourselves.
 Just the latest highlight in 32-day-long string of highlights, this was to prove to be one of the highlight highlights.

 As a singer, songwriter, bandleader, showman and instrumentalist, no individual is so closely identified with an American music style as William ‘Bill’ Smith Monroe (1911-1996), The Father of Bluegrass Music.
 For more than half a century, he shaped bluegrass with his forceful mandolin playing; high, lonesome singing; and mastery of his band, the Blue Grass Boys.
 In doing so, he gave older country sounds new life; gave the mandolin a new role as a lead instrument in country, pop and rock; and set standards for musicians as diverse as The Everly Brothers, Elvis Presley, George Jones and rock star Jerry Garcia.